USTAR TECHNOLOGY ACCELERATION PROGRAM (TAP)

 Advanced Materials – Advanced materials are all fibers, coatings, composites, etc. that are engineered to enhance the efficiency of a product and include new materials or improvements to existing materials.
 Advanced materials can be applied to the creation of carbon composites, 3D printing advances, climate control, solar technology, water purification, sports, military equipment and textiles.

 Big Data – Big data is a term for data sets that are so large or complex that traditional data processing applications are inadequate.
 Challenges include analysis, capture, data curation, search, sharing, storage, transfer, visualization, querying and information privacy.
 Analysis of data sets can find new correlations to gather information on topics such as business trends, crime patterns, genome sequences, complex physical environments and more.
-Development of Software as a Service (SaaS) products will not be funded by TAP.
+USTAR does not fund app development or software solutions that do not have significant technical development requirements.

 Energy and Clean Technology – Energy and clean technology encompasses products and processes that harness renewable and nonrenewable materials to dramatically reduce the use of natural resources, cut emissions and waste, and provide options for efficient energy storage and usage.